 A New Jersey banking law attorney prefaces that although checks are a negotiable instrument, checks are generally covered by Article 4 (banking law) of the UCC rather than Article 3.

-If you have questions about negotiable instruments, contact a knowledgeable New Jersey banking law attorney with Snellings Law LLC at (973) 265-6100.
+If you have questions about negotiable instruments, contact a knowledgeable New Jersey banking law attorney with Snellings Law LLC.